MrZihan/Sim2Real-VLN-3DFF/README.md

 4. [July 4th, 2024] Add another cloud drive [TeraBox](https://terabox.com/s/1fX5LApMdMHHIwrLIzqIbxA) for downloading data and checkpoints.

 ### Issues
+1. For the issue of distributed training, see [Issue#7](https://github.com/MrZihan/Sim2Real-VLN-3DFF/issues/7).

-1. For the issue of performance, see [Issue#3](https://github.com/MrZihan/Sim2Real-VLN-3DFF/issues/3).
+2. For the issue of performance, see [Issue#3](https://github.com/MrZihan/Sim2Real-VLN-3DFF/issues/3).

-2. For the training process and training speed, see [Issue#2](https://github.com/MrZihan/Sim2Real-VLN-3DFF/issues/2).
+3. For the training process and training speed, see [Issue#2](https://github.com/MrZihan/Sim2Real-VLN-3DFF/issues/2).

-3. For the checkpoints, see [Issue#4](https://github.com/MrZihan/Sim2Real-VLN-3DFF/issues/4).
+4. For the checkpoints, see [Issue#4](https://github.com/MrZihan/Sim2Real-VLN-3DFF/issues/4).

 ### Requirements